Article

 This pilot study included a small number of postmortem brain samples from three cohorts: patients who died from acute COVID-19 (n = 6), convalescents from COVID-19 who died within 4-13 months of acute infection (n = 7), and uninfected controls (n = 6).
 The SARS-COV-2 infection and recovery were confirmed or ruled out by nucleic acid amplification test.
 Only individuals without cognitive impairments before SARS-COV-2 infection were included.

-Since the hippocampus and medial entorhinal cortex are prone to phosphorylated tau accumulation and neurodegeneration and play a crucial role in the development of Alzheimer’s disease, the researchers investigated the levels and distribution of phosphorylated tau in these regions.
-They also examined two other Alzheimer’s disease-related pathologies, amyloid-beta deposition, and hippocampal neuron loss, as well as a possible SARS-COV-2 invasion into the brain.
+Since the hippocampus and medial entorhinal cortex are prone to phosphorylated tau accumulation and neurodegeneration in Alzheimer’s disease, the researchers investigated the levels and distribution of phosphorylated tau in these regions.
+They also examined two other Alzheimer’s disease-related pathologies, amyloid-beta deposition and hippocampal neuron loss, as well as a possible invasion of SARS-COV-2 into the brain.

 Since abnormal glial activation and neuroinflammation contribute to the increase of phosphorylated tau in Alzheimer’s disease, glial dysfunction in the hippocampus and medial entorhinal cortex was also examined.